Fish Committee

 There are five (5) ponds on the Club grounds.
 The Lake, the Children’s/Kids pond, the Pickerel pond, the Catch and Release pond and the nursery pond.

 The lake is 10 acres in size with an average depth of 7 feet.
 It contains native pan fish, Bass, Perch, and Pickerel, Grass Carp and at various times of the year is stocked with Trout and Channel Catfish.
-An aeration system was installed in 1988 to avoid the problem of stunted fish growth.
 The trail around the lake is about 3/4 of a mile.

 The children’s pond is located just to the west of the lake and contains the same species as the lake.
 The Children’s/kids pond is 30,000 square feet with an average depth of 9 feet.